 The editors of the volume argue that the various stakeholders who supported same-sex marriage “adequately interrogated the role and function of marriage”.
 I put this claim to the test and conclude that, rather than opening a space for the “recognition of diverse sexualities and relationship forms”, the Civil Union Act is limited to those people who self-identify as gay or lesbian.

-In a forthcoming paper, I argue that the literature on same-sex marriage in South Africa before and after the passing of the Civil Union Act 2006, while acknowledging queer critique, resolves such critique in favour of the “right” to marry.
+In a new paper, I argue that the literature on same-sex marriage in South Africa before and after the passing of the Civil Union Act 2006, while acknowledging queer critique, resolves such critique in favour of the “right” to marry.
 I also argue for the necessity for a queer anti-homophobic critique of same-sex marriage to broaden debates about recognition.

 There is much to be learned from the many versions of “nonstandard” families in South Africa, where I live and conduct my research.
 These versions are not based in the myth of marriage and all that entails: the monogamy, the children, the picket fence and the respectability.
 A person needs only to look around exactly where they are and they will see how diversely people choose to live their lives.